Ola2195/XML-to-CSV-Parser/README.md

 "2024-10-01","10","K3.stezenie.CO2.wartosc","1319"
 ```

+## Handling Errors

+- **Invalid Arguments**: If fewer than two arguments (input and output files) are provided, the program will terminate and display a usage message.
+- **File Errors**: If the program encounters issues opening the XML or CSV files (e.g., wrong path, missing file), it will display an appropriate error message and stop.

 ## Troubleshooting

 - **Compilation Issues**: Ensure the Expat development libraries are installed.
 On Linux, use the provided package manager commands.
 If you're using macOS or another platform, make sure the appropriate headers are available.
 - **File Errors**: If the program reports an error opening the XML file (`example.xml`), check the file's location and ensure it's in the same directory as the executable.

 ## Notes